A statute of limitations is a period during which you must file your case.

 Statutes of Limitations for Specific Types of Florida Personal Injury Cases

-Florida law provides different statutes of limitation depending on the type of personal injury case.
-Here are the statutes of limitation for the most common types of personal injury cases in Florida.
+Florida law provides different statutes of limitations depending on the type of personal injury case.
+Here are the statutes of limitation for the most common types of injury claims in Florida.

 You have four years from the date of your accident to file your case if the other person was at fault in causing it.
 If the victim passed away from their injuries, eligible family members have only two years from the date of death to bring a claim.